arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures33.md

 The key must be exactly 32 bytes long (required by the AES block cipher).

 Note that arangodump will not store the key anywhere.
-It is the responsibility of the user to find a save place for the key.
+It is the responsibility of the user to find a safe place for the key.
 However, arangodump will store the used encryption method in a file named `ENCRYPTION` in the dump directory.
-That way, arangorestore can later find out whether it is dealing with an encrypted dump or not.
+That way arangorestore can later find out whether it is dealing with an encrypted dump or not.

 Trying to restore the encrypted dump without specifying the key will fail: